 For those that travel less than 5 times a year, Hilton is a fantastic program.
-For us, Hilton offers unique perks that do not require much time or money into the program.
+For casual travelers, Hilton offers unique perks that do not require sinking much time or money into the program.
 I am here to walk you through how to get the most out of the Hilton Honors program!

-earning half of what others earn, as shown below.
-This is most likely because the 2 brands
+earning half of what other brands earn, as shown below.

 General Member: 10 points per dollar